Our guide to the difference between rubber and silicone dildos.

 With a dildo in each hand it is easy to feel the difference between dildo materials - but of course, this is less easy over the internet!

-A silicone dildo is manufactured from 100% silicone feels warm, dry, smooth and very strokeable.
-The material warms to body temperature quickly, and feels soft and pliable (but still firm enough to be fit for purpose).
+A silicone dildo feels warm, dry, smooth and very strokeable.
+The material warms to body temperature quickly, and feels soft and pliable (but still firm enough to be fit for purpose!).

 A rubber dildo feels much firmer, denser and heavier than silicone.